Uniqueness of the multiplicative cyclotomic trace: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Samuel Isaacson for sharing his insights and in particular for some extremely useful suggestions.
-They would also like to thank Vigleik Angeltveit for asking motivating questions, Clark Barwick, David Ben-Zvi, and Michael Mandell, for many helpful discussions, and the Midwest Topology Network for funding various trips which facilitated this research.
+They would also like to thank Vigleik Angeltveit for asking motivating questions, Clark Barwick, Jacob Lurie, David Ben-Zvi, and Michael Mandell, for many helpful discussions, and the Midwest Topology Network for funding various trips which facilitated this research.
+The authors would like also to thank an anonymous referee for a careful reading and detailed comments and corrections which substantially improved this paper.